Kern County Day Trips

-You cannot make a stop at the China Lake base without checking out the U.S. Naval Museum of Armament and Technology.
-Located at 1 Pearl Harbor Way, Ridgecrest, CA 93555, it is open Monday-Saturday from 10:00 A.M. to 4:00 P.M.
-Since it is also on the base, you will need to allocate at least an additional 30 minutes for a background check to get a day pass.
-However, it is a must-see for the area!
+You cannot make a stop in Ridgecrest without checking out the U.S. Naval Museum of Science, Armament, and Technology.
+Formerly on the restricted access China Lake Naval Weapons Station, it was recently located off base at 130 E Las Flores Ave, Ridgecrest, CA 93555, next to the Maturango Museum.
+Open Monday-Saturday from 10:00 A.M. to 4:00 P.M. it is a must-see for visitors to the area!
 The museum displays achievements in naval air and the weapon development from the base over the years.
-For more information, you can call at (760)939-3530 or go online at https://chinalakemuseum.org/.
+For more information, you can call at (760) 677-2866 or go online at https://chinalakemuseum.org/.
 Entrance is free, but donations are accepted.
-It is important to note that there are not a lot of dining options, especially on the weekends, on the base, so it might be wise to pack a lunch before you head out for the day.
+Food and hotel accommodations are nearby.

 About thirty minutes on the US-365 S will take you to the next stop– Randsburg Ghost Town.
 This living ghost town still has functioning businesses and is full of historical buildings!
 It is extremely hot during the summer, so be sure to visit when the weather is cooler.
 To grab a bite to eat, visit the quaint ice cream parlor.
 It is best to visit on Saturdays and Sundays, as many of the shops are closed on weekdays.
 While you are in town, also visit the Rand Desert Museum (161 Butte Ave, Randsburg, CA 93554).
 It has numerous exhibits about the town and surrounding areas.
 Entry is free and it is open weekends from 10:00 A.M. to 4:00 P.M. (also by special appointment).
 Phone: (760) 371-0965/ Website: www.randdesertmuseum.com.